Meet the Team

 The team at the heart of Open Books are energetic, entrepreneurial, and just slightly eccentric book-lovers from a wide span of backgrounds and with a vast spectrum of interests.
 Collectively, we have decades of experience in business, education, retail, development, law, finance, writing, and pursuits of all kinds.

 Ryan has spent the last two decades immersed in the used book world, and is very excited to be part of the Open Books team.
 He grew up in New Jersey and North Carolina, coming to the great Midwest to attend the University of Chicago.
 While there he tried to read everything that was assigned (seemingly impossible), somehow graduated, and today continues to try to read everything he is interested in (definitely impossible).
-When he’s not meandering through the store or opening random boxes in the warehouse, you can find him in his basement in Portage Park building furniture, searching for odd records, hanging out with his wife and two dogs, or playing 16” softball.
-He is also proud to have been appointed The Honorable Chief Justice for Make the Case.
+When he’s not meandering through the store or opening random boxes in the warehouse, you can find him in his basement in Portage Park building furniture, searching for odd records, hanging out with his wife, son, and dog, or playing 16” softball.

 Atti began as an Open Books literacy intern, serving as a Summer Buddies site leader in the summer of 2013.
 After gaining valuable work experience in other fields, she made her way back to our team as a Teaching Artist for both Creative Writing Workshops and ReadThenWrite during the 2015-2016 school year.
 Atti‘s familiarity with all of Open Books programing coupled with her extensive background as a swim coach makes her a natural leader in the classroom.
 She has been working on curriculum revision for our workshops, and will be the full-time coordinator for Creative Writing Workshops.